studiouniverse/aframe-material-displacement/README.md

 # aframe-material-displacement
-Aframe component for creating smoke, taken from https://glitch.com/edit/#!/aframe-displacement-shader, and turned into a component with some new properties
+Aframe component for creating smoke

+This is a component conversion of the Aframe advanced material example: https://glitch.com/edit/#!/aframe-displacement-shader

+Added attributes
+- speed
+- tint